 The world needs art, and art is infinite.

-Now, I’m not saying that you can’t make money by pursuing your artistic interests entirely.
+Now, I’m not saying that you can’t make cash by pursuing your artistic passion entirely.
 You can.
 Most of us think that the world doesn’t need more bloggers, painters, poets, writers, actors, dancers, and singers.
 But the world needs art, and art is infinite.
 There is space to find your passion and act on it.

 What else are you good at?
 How can you match your skills, passions, and market needs?

 I knew I was good at digital marketing.
-During my first job, I learned how to work with affiliates and online brands.
+I learned how to work with affiliates and online brands during my first job.
 I just needed to find a way to combine my creative writing, wellness obsession, travel passion, and digital marketing skills.

 Can you think of similar ways you can market your hobbies?